cloudmesh-community/book/chapters/pi/case.md

 </div>

-Interesting is also the design of the case that uses snaps insead of screws to afix the walls to each other.
+Interesting is also the design of the case that uses snaps instead of screws to affix the walls to each other.
 The case layout can be found at:

 * <http://climbers.net/sbc/diy-raspberry-pi-3-cluster-2017/>